knaw-huc/textsurf/README.md

 A: No, just use any HTTP/1.1 server that supports the `Range` request header.
 We deliberately do not implement this because using byte-offsets may result in malformed unicode responses.

-*Q: Will you support other encoding than UTF-8 and other formats than plain text?*
+*Q: Will you support other encodings than UTF-8 and other formats than plain text?*

 A: No, although for formats with light markup like Markdown or ReStructuredText, this service may still be useful.
 For heavy markup like XML